Hulan River

 The river meanders extensively across the Northeast China Plain, creating many bifurcations and oxbow lakes.
-The approximate length is 350 km, but there is often more than one stream, and the actual distance, including all the bends, is 532 km.
+The approximate length of the river is 350 km, however there is often more than one stream, and the actual distance—including all the bends—is measured at 532 km.
 The area of the catchment basin is 31,207 km^{2}.

 It has a wide floodplain of fertile black soil.
 After a comprehensive management plan for the river basin was implemented in the 1950s, it became a center of production for grain, flax, and sugar beet.

 There is a tributary called the Xiaohulan River (Little Hulan), which flows northwest to join the main river west of Tieli.
 Other tributaries include the Yijimi, Ougen, Liu, Gemuke, Nuomin, Ni, and Tongken Rivers.

-On 1 April 2020, the river suffered pollution from Molybdenum and related refining materials, from a smelter in Yichun.
+On 1 April 2020, the river suffered pollution from Molybdenum and related refining materials from a smelter in Yichun.